-- f.
-Check to be sure the downspout screen is clean and in place on the water exit downspout.
+f.
+Check the downspout screen is clean and in place on the water exit downspout.
 If this screen gets plugged with debris, water can back up to the drip counting gold electrodes causing extra counts that can more than double the recorded rain.
+The screen keeps bugs out of the interior of the sensor.

+Figure 9-4.
+Downspout and screen, tipping spoon, and gold electrodes

-The screen keeps bugs out of the interior of the sensor. - g.
-Replace the funnel by lining up the lock/unlock label located on the side of the funnel with the notch on the interface plate.
-Ensure the pyranometer cable and connector are on the same side.
-If the funnel is misaligned (rotated 180 degrees), the pyranometer wire can get caught up in the spring that locks the two pieces together.
-Additionally, the wire can divert rain drops away from the sensing electrode if it crosses that section. - h.
+- g.
+Replace the funnel by lining up the lock/unlock label located on the side of the funnel with the notch on the interface plate. - h.
 Press the funnel down against the spring and turn clockwise until it clicks in place. - i.
-Check the level of the ClimaVue 50 (either with a torpedo level, bubble level, or the built-in tilt sensor).
+Check the level of the ClimaVue 50 G2 (either with a torpedo level, bubble level, or the built-in tilt sensor).

 Figure 9-5.
-Rain gage cutout
+Rain gauge expanded view

-6. Pyranometer maintenance.
+- 6. Pyranometer maintenance.
 Gently clean the pyranometer first with a spray of distilled/clean water and next with a soft damp cloth.
 Install the bird spike kit if bird droppings are present (Optional bird spike kit [p.
-18]).

-Calibrate or replace the pyranometer every two years.
+17]). - Calibrate or replace the pyranometer every two years.
 The pyranometer calibration number needs to be changed when the funnel containing the pyranometer is replaced.
 Campbell Scientific will send a calibration certificate listing the new number with the recalibrated or replaced pyranometer.
 An extended SDI-12 command is used to replace the calibration number (Extended commands [p.
-45]).
+47]).
 Contact Campbell Scientific for more information.